mboughaba/i3config.vim/README.md

 This file contains the syntax highlighting that I use for i3/sway config in NeoVim.
-It aims to guide you through configuration by distinctive and detailed highlights that make it clear if you're configuration is valid.
+It aims to guide you through configuration by distinctive and detailed highlights that make it clear if your configuration is valid.
 It also helps in navigating through.

 ### References
 - [i3 Guide](http://i3wm.org/docs/userguide.html#configuring)